oscarechobravo/oliverbates.co.uk/index.md

 I’m Oliver.
 I’m a researcher and designer who works on social change and sustainability projects.
 I use creative and diy methods, games and facilitation in my work, and sometimes use my tech background.
 I do a patchwork of things between consultancy, academia and DIY.
 [Meal Deal](https://oliverbates.itch.io/meal-deal) is a game I made with [Ben Kirman](http://ben.kirman.org).

-You can find my work work in a bunch of different places:
+You can find my work in a bunch of different places:

 🌀[fractals.coop](https://fractals.coop) - social change consultancy, creative facilitation, climate futures conversations
 👾 [itch.io](https://oliverbates.itch.io/) - my games, zines and diy stuff